top of page

 When to Choose Sturdier Pasta

-Need a pasta that holds up in soups, broths, baked dishes, or reheating?
-High-protein pastas are your best bet:
+Need a pasta that holds up in soups or baked dishes?
+High-protein pastas are a solid choice:

 • Quinoa